neoforged/.github/primers/1.21.9/index.md

     - `removeTicketIf` now takes a `$TicketPredicate` instead of a `BiPredicate`
     - `$TicketPredicate` - Tests the ticket at a given chunk position.

+### The 'On Shelf' Transform

+Models now have a new transform for determining how an item sits on a shelf called `on_shelf`.

+- `net.minecraft.client.renderer.block.model.ItemTransforms#fixedFromBottom` - A transform that expects the item to be sitting on some fixed bottom, like a shelf.
+- `net.minecraft.world.item.ItemDisplayContext#ON_SHELF` - When an item is placed on a shelf.

 ### New Tags

 - `minecraft:block`